singhnidhi530/rag-api-project/docs/RAG_API_Documentation.md

 - **Issue**: Running large models on a CPU was inefficient.
 - **Resolution**: Selected a smaller, optimized model (`TinyLlama/TinyLlama-1.1B-Chat-v1.0`) that could generate responses with reasonable latency.

+### **7. Latency and Efficiency**

+- **Issue**: Query processing delays due to the initial model's computational inefficiency, creating a bottleneck in the retrieval pipeline.
+Redundant document retrieval further increased processing overhead.
+- **Resolution**: Upgraded to a more computationally efficient model, reducing latency.
+Streamlined the pipeline by optimizing duplicate handling, eliminating redundant computations, and enhancing overall system efficiency.

 ---

 ## 4. API Endpoints